-Story Of A Man (aka A Man's Story or The Slingshot), filmed in 2009, was the swan song K-drama of Hallyu star, Winter Sonata actor, and professional singer Park Yong Ha, who tragically committed suicide in summer 2010 by hanging himself with a camcorder cord in the bedroom of his parents' home; his mother found his lifeless body.
+Story Of A Man (aka A Man's Story or The Slingshot), filmed in 2009, was the swan song K-drama of Hallyu star, Winter Sonata actor, and professional singer Park Yong Ha, who tragically committed suicide in summer 2010 by hanging himself with a camcorder cord in the bedroom of his parents' home; his mother found his lifeless body at a time when his beloved father was dying of cancer.
 There really was a touch of sadness in him whenever the camera caressed him, even when he smiled.
 He has been missed by many fans around the world, not just Korea.
 I thought Park Yong Ha was great as the second male lead in Winter Sonata but here he has the difficult lead role of a man intent on vengeance, and he really shines.
 Rest in peace, we love you, Oppa, and will never forget you!

 This show has the intensity of an I'm Sorry, I Love You; it has lots of great male eye candy for the ladies and lots of intrigue and action for the men.
 It starts off with an epic dramatic assassination attempt by Yong Ha's disturbed character (who holds a crossbow slingshot style of weapon) which takes place in a television studio during a news broadcast.